 Step 5: Put the lid on your Crock-Pot and slow cooker for hours!

-Knowing When Slow Cooker Pork Is Done
+How to Tell When Crockpot Pulled Pork Is Done

 If you’re cooking a 4 to 5-pound pork butt or pork shoulder in your slow cooker, it will be done after approximately 5 to 6 hours on HIGH HEAT or 8 to 10 hours on LOW HEAT.
 But these are estimates because all slow cookers vary in their heat intensity and output, and so do all cuts of pork.